 International entry requirements

 If you are not from an English Language speaking country, you can enter our Degree Level programmes with the appropriate academic qualifications and UKVI IELTS 6.0 – 6.5 (depending on the programme).
 We accept a wide range of qualifications awarded overseas and use the UK NARIC (National Academic Recognition Information Centre) guidelines for international comparisons.

 If you have work experience in art and design or indeed photography then that would add weight to your application.

-As part of this course there will be opportunities for students to engage in our work experince programme.
+As part of this course, there will be opportunities for students to engage in our work experience programme.

 £6,750 per academic year

 Students who are eligible, can apply for a student loan with Student Finance.

 You will study a wide range of digital and traditional skills and techniques, including camera work, studio lighting, location shooting, styling, retouching and manipulation, delivered by an experienced photographic and design team.
 You will benefit from ample contact time with specialist staff, small studio sizes and industry-standard equipment.

 Complementing the practical work is a programme of workshops, lectures, visiting speakers, live projects and work-based experience, encouraging you to grow as an artist who can demonstrate the skills and original, critical thinking that employers need.